Everything you need to know to plan for a campervan road trip

 You will be able to enjoy regular showers in most campsites, motels and hostels.
 Keep in mind these areas are usually shared and not always as clean as you’re used to—wear plastic sandals to avoid fungal infections.

-Rest areas and gas stations may have basic showers (cold water only most of the time).
+Rest areas and petrol stations may have basic showers (cold water only most of the time).
 Some campsites let travellers use the facilities for a small fee even if you’re not a guest.
 Popular beaches may have public showers as well (keep your swimsuit on, shower cabin not included!).

 Tired of looking for showers and running water?
 Get your own!
 Solar showers are a cheap, simple and green option to wash.
 Fill the bag with water, hang it on a tree or wall and wait for a couple of hours for the sun to heat the water.
 Gravity will do the rest when you’re ready!
 The fanciest systems have decent water pressure and a showerhead.
 Note that solar showers are also handy to wash dishes.